 Practice Assessment of Competence at Entry (PACE)

-Practice Assessment of Competence at Entry (PACE) is a new approach the College is introducing to assess pharmacist applicants’ entry-to-practice competence.
+Practice Assessment of Competence at Entry (PACE) is a new approach to assess pharmacist applicants’ entry-to-practice competence.
 PACE is based on the National Association of Pharmacy Regulatory Authorities (NAPRA) Entry-to-Practice Competencies for pharmacists.

 In PACE, a candidate’s ability to practice in a practice setting is assessed by a College trained and appointed assessor who directly observes and supervises the candidate engaging in practice over a specified period of time.
 The practice-based registration requirement is met when a candidate demonstrates their readiness to safely and independently practice as a pharmacist according to validated standards set by the profession.
 Candidates with practice performance deficiencies identified through their PACE assessment will be offered guidance to support their individualized development prior to being reassessed by a different assessor.

 As of January 18, 2018, all pharmacist applicants in Ontario applying for first registration as a pharmacist in Canada and who did not graduate from the University of Toronto or the University of Waterloo pharmacy degree program are required to successfully complete PACE.
-The SPT Program will continue for current interns and students who had already started their SPT.
-The SPT Program will also continue for all pharmacy technician applicants.
+The SPT Program will continue for all pharmacy technician applicants.
 The pharmacist registration pathways provide specific eligibility for PACE and further guidance.

 PACE is made up of four parts: